Quaternionic Mahler measure: Quaternionic Lehmer problem

-A parallel question is, \emph{what is the minimal quaternionic Mahler measure that a monic irreducible integer polynomial $f$ could achieve}?
+A parallel question is: \emph{what is the smallest non-zero quaternionic Mahler measure that a monic irreducible integer polynomial $f$ can achieve}?
 The requirement of irreducibility here is crucial.
-As the quaternion Mahler measures may not always be positive, consider the following example
+Since the quaternionic Mahler measures may not always be positive as shown by the following example